rosianacodes/100-days-of-code/log.md

 **Today's Progress:**

-**Thoughts:** I'm so happy Ifixed the hamburger icon issue from yesterday with the help of my instructor Tim.
+**Thoughts:** I'm so happy I fixed the hamburger icon issue from yesterday with the help of my instructor Tim.
 The issue was...

 **Link(s) to work:**
 1.